Enger Park gardens and peace bell, Duluth, Minnesota

 The Japanese Peace Garden

-At the other end of the park, a small Japanese garden fills a mostly sunny spot.
+At the other end of the park, a small Japanese garden fills a mostly-sunny spot.

 Japanese rock zen garden with bell tower in background